eclipse-archived/ceylon-herd/README.md

 1. [Download Play Framework 1.2.7.2](https://downloads.typesafe.com/play/1.2.7.2/play-1.2.7.2.zip) and install it
 1. Clone the [Herd repository](https://github.com/ceylon/ceylon-herd)
 1. Open a shell and go to the `ceylon-herd` directory you just cloned
-1. Run `play dependencies` to download the required modules
+1. Run `play dependencies` to setup the required modules
     - Note: the `play` script requires Python 2, but runs on `/usr/bin/env python`, which may default to Python 3 depending on your system.
       If you get an error like this: